redlibrarian/redlibrarian.github.io/_posts/2017-01-17-baldwin-fire-next-time.markdown

 ridiculed as a liberal for calling another person “unkind”, and I think there is something to this.
-To my mind liberals, just as much as conservatives, have things they want to preserve in the world; the world as it is is, fundamentally, even with all its faults, a place were holding on to and working on to try to fix it.
+To my mind liberals, just as much as conservatives, have things they want to preserve in the world; the world as it is, fundamentally, even with all its faults, is a place worth holding on to and working on to try to fix it.
 For both liberals and conservatives too, these elements that they would like to preserve are sometimes real (in that they really exist, or existed at some point in